dcgreatrex/preprint-LaTeX-template/README.md

 [4](https://psyarxiv.com/svf6c/)

 ## Motivation
-Recently, authors in the timing and decision making literatures are publishing experimental papers to either psyarxiv or biorxiv prior to them being accepted by journals listed in [*].
+Recently, authors in the timing and decision making literatures are publishing experimental papers to either psyarxiv or biorxiv prior to them being accepted by journals listed [*].
-They are using generic report structures that remain fixed across publication and presumably make it easier to refashion preprint content into target publication templates.
+They are using generic report structures that remain fixed across publication and presumably make it easier to transfer preprint content into target publication templates.
 The motivation of this repository is to deliver a LaTeX template that
 a) copies their preprint style, and
 b) makes it easier to structure report content prior to it being accepted by a journal.